Welcome to the Early Years Foundation Stage

 Parents, Partnerships and Home Learning

 We recognise and respect that parents are their children’s first educators.
 We know from research that parental involvement in children’s education from an early age has a significant effect on educational achievement.
-To this end we aim to build positive relationships and establish open communication with all parents including working parents, from when we visit each child in their home environment prior to admission to our setting.
-We will share information with parents on a regular basis; we share information regarding our curriculum and our setting through our Welcome Pack, we explain what the children have been learning throughout the week and we give ideas of how learning can be supported at home through our weekly newsletters, and we hold open story sessions once every half term.
+When Parents/carers and practitioners work together in early years settings, the results have a positive impact on the child’s development.
+A successful partnership needs to be a two-way flow of information, knowledge and expertise.
+To this end we aim to build positive relationships and establish open communication with all parents including working parents, from when we meet each child at their ‘All About Me’ meeting prior to admission to our setting.
+We will share information with parents on a regular basis; we share information regarding our curriculum and our setting through our Welcome Pack, we explain what the children have been learning throughout the week and we give ideas of how learning can be supported at home through our weekly newsletters and termly curriculum letters.

 We recognise that Family learning can also provide a range of benefits for parents and children including improvements in reading, writing and numeracy as well as greater parental confidence in helping their child at home.
-In supporting parents we aim to host half termly open classroom afternoons where parents and children can learn together which consolidate the learning throughout our half term project.
+In supporting parents, we aim to host half termly information sessions, where parents and children can learn together and support their child during their school career whilst at Eglinton.

 The Learning Environment